Homeland Security and Criminal Justice Leadership, Master of Professional Studies

 The degree conforms to St. John’s University’s long-established excellence in education by linking theory with professional practice.
 This integrative approach gives practitioners the knowledge and skills needed for leadership positions in Homeland Security and Criminal Justice Leadership.

-The program is offered on both the Queens and Staten Island campuses.
+The program is offered on both the Queens and Staten Island campuses and at our Long Island Graduate Center.
 Additionally, the University is exploring several off-campus sites, including various law enforcement academies.

 - Students employed in Homeland Security and Criminal Justice Agencies are granted a 33% Public Service Scholarship